SEEK: Steering LLM Reasoning for RAG via Internal Reasoning Sketches: Abstract

 \section{Abstract}

-Retrieval-Augmented Generation (RAG) enhances Large Language Models (LLMs) by incorporating external knowledge.
-Recently, some works have incorporated iterative knowledge accumulation processes into RAG models to progressively accumulate and refine query-related knowledge, thereby constructing more comprehensive knowledge representations.
-However, these iterative processes often lack a coherent organizational structure, which limits the construction of more comprehensive and cohesive knowledge representations.
-To address this, we propose \method{}, a page-driven autonomous knowledge representation framework for RAG. \method{} first prompts an LLM to construct a structured cognitive outline for a given question, which consists of multiple slots representing a distinct knowledge aspect.
-Then, \method{} iteratively retrieves and refines relevant documents to populate each slot, ultimately constructing a coherent page that serves as contextual input for guiding answer generation.
-Experiments on multiple knowledge-intensive benchmarks and backbone models show that \method{} consistently outperforms all RAG baselines.
-Further analyses demonstrate that \method{} constructs higher-quality and information-dense knowledge representations, better mitigates knowledge conflicts, and enables LLMs to leverage external knowledge more effectively.
-All code is available at \url{https://github.com/OpenBMB/PAGER}.
+Retrieval-Augmented Generation (RAG) enhances Large Language Models (LLMs) by incorporating external knowledge into the generation process.
+Benefiting from the reasoning capabilities of LLMs, existing methods have leveraged such capabilities to enable iterative knowledge acquisition and accumulation, thereby better supporting answer generation.
+However, as the reasoning trajectory grows, the accumulated knowledge and previously generated queries may interfere with subsequent retrieval decisions, resulting in sub-queries with repetitive intents and redundant knowledge acquisition.
+To address this issue, we propose \method{}, a sketch-guided knowledge acquisition framework for RAG. \method{} first prompts the LLM to construct a structured steering sketch for the given question.
+It consists of multiple groups of steering gists, with each gist followed by a slot for knowledge filling.
+Guided by these steering gists, \method{} iteratively retrieves and refines knowledge, and fills the corresponding slots to complete the sketch.
+The completed sketch is then used as contextual input for final answer generation.
+Experimental results show that \method{} achieves better performance than baseline models across multiple tasks.
+Further analyses demonstrate that \method{} can generate more diverse sub-queries, reduce redundant retrieval, and achieve a better balance between external knowledge utilization and internal knowledge conflict mitigation.
+All codes are available at \url{https://github.com/OpenBMB/PAGER}.